open-telemetry/opentelemetry-dotnet/RELEASING.md

    This generates combined changelog to be used in Github release.

-3.Run the following powershell script from the root of the repo.
+3.Run the following PowerShell script from the root of the repo.
    This updates all the changelog to have release date for the current version being released.
    Replace the date with actual date, version with actual version.